smith-chem-wisc/StefanPaper/CalibrationPaper.md

 i.
 Show that now are able to discern between PTMs with similar mass errors (ones that are only different because of the mass defect)

 d.
 Show the improvement in search time due to the new notches option

+Journal of the American Society for Mass Spectrometry?